Carbon Offsetting

 You should also consider the effect on the environment of producing the luminaires.
 Thorlux luminaires have a negligible effect on the environment during their production as the CO per luminaire is offset by Thorlux and the manufacturing environment is certified ISO 14001.

-You can help compensate for your carbon footprint through the Thorlux carbon offsetting scheme.
+You can help compensate for your carbon footprint through the Thorlux Carbon Offsetting Scheme.
 If you, our customer, join the scheme, the impact will be far greater than Thorlux can achieve alone and, by planting your trees through the Thorlux scheme, you can be confident of achieving the maximum benefit - our project is managed by experts to ensure a sustainable forest.

 Tree planting is an effective approach to carbon offsetting.
 A typical school sports hall using 25 x 141 W luminaires can be carbon offset by planting only 3 trees which then live to maturity.